broliver18/Tagging/README.md

 by each tag nmae, click on the select all button, and create a new playlist from the selected tracks.

 ## Featurs
-- Once a tag is created, it is saved to a dropdown menu where it can be added to other tracks by a simple click.
+- Once a tag is created, it is saved to each track's dropdown tag menu where it can be added to other tracks by a simple click.
 - The tag options mentioned above can be deleted by clicking on the 'x' button next to it
 - Tags can be created by either selecting from the dropdown menu or by typing out a name and pressing the ',' or 'Enter' key
 - Tags can be deleted by clicking the 'x' button next to a tag or by hitting the 'Backspace' key